BritishGeologicalSurvey/design-guide-for-geospatial-data-portals/docs/main-content/steps/search-for-data.md

 ### 7. Sort by and filter options

-if the initial search does not lead users to the dataset they are looking for, they should be able narrow down their search using filtering and sorting methods.
+If a search query does not show any relevant data records ensure that query can be further refined through 'sort' and 'filter' methods.

-### 8. Show users' search query on the results page
+### 8. Show users their search query on the results page

-Don't erase the search query in the search field so users can easily remember what they search for and alter their search keywords if required.
+Ensure search queries are shown if entered to allow users to easily remember what they search for and adjust their search query if required.

 <div class="image-container">